Glenn Gronkowski: New England Patriots

 On October 1, 2016, Gronkowski was signed to the Patriots' practice squad.
 He was released on October 12, 2016.
 On October 17, 2016, he was re-signed to their practice squad.
 Gronkowski was again released from New England's practice squad on November 7, 2016.
 He was re-signed again on November 16, 2016.
 He was released again on November 30, 2016, but was re-signed again two days later on December 2, 2016.
 On February 5, 2017, the Patriots won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime to give Gronkowski his first Super Bowl championship.

 On February 14, 2017, the Patriots signed Gronkowski to a futures contract for the 2017 season.
 He was waived on September 2, 2017.

 Personal life

 Gronkowski is a native of Williamsville, New York.
 He is the youngest of five brothers, four of which played in the NFL: Dan, Rob, and Chris.
 Gronkowski is the great-grandson of Ignatius Gronkowski, who represented the United States in cycling at the 1924 Summer Olympics in Paris, and who held five world records in that sport.

 Gronkowski and his four brothers co-own Gronk Fitness, a fitness gear and lifestyle brand that partners with industry leaders like Life Fitness and Xtreme Monkey to outfit commercial and home gyms with fitness equipment.

-As of 2019, he resided in Texas.
+As of 2019, he resides in Texas.
+He married Regan Reeves on April 19, 2025 in Aubrey, Texas.